Daily High to Daily Low: Is It Safe to Buy Alphabet Inc. (GOOGL)?

 Sponsored

-GOOGL currently public float of 590.81M and currently shorts hold a 0.41% ratio of that float.
-Today, the average trading volume of GOOGL was 1.83M shares.
+The average price from analysts is $3245.77, which is $1116.07 above the current price.
+GOOGL currently public float of 590.85M and currently shorts hold a 0.48% ratio of that float.
+Today, the average trading volume of GOOGL was 1.85M shares.

 GOOGL’s Market Performance

-GOOGL stocks went down by -2.37% for the week, with a monthly jump of 0.39% and a quarterly performance of -13.29%, while its annual performance rate touched -5.68%.
-The volatility ratio for the week stands at 2.45% while the volatility levels for the past 30 days are set at 3.15% for Alphabet Inc. The simple moving average for the period of the last 20 days is 1.67% for GOOGL stocks with a simple moving average of -15.24% for the last 200 days.
+GOOGL stocks went down by -7.66% for the week, with a monthly drop of -8.96% and a quarterly performance of -20.78%, while its annual performance rate touched -12.90%.
+The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 3.14% for Alphabet Inc..
+The simple moving average for the period of the last 20 days is -5.09% for GOOGL stocks with a simple moving average of -21.26% for the last 200 days.

 Analysts’ Opinion of GOOGL